Raw Blueberry Almond Crunch Ice Cream – and Thank YOU!

 1 teaspoon pure vanilla extract

-Blend all but the coconut oil in a high speed blender until very smooth.
+Make sure that all ingredients are room temperature (nothing chilled).
+Blend all everything except the coconut oil in a high speed blender until very smooth.
 Add the oil and blend again to incorporate.
 Chill the mixture in the fridge for at least 6 hours and then process in an ice cream maker according to the manufacturers instructions.
 See below if you don't have an ice cream maker.

-*The the almond milk for a lighter share of purple and also to give a touch more flavour.
+*Add the almond milk for a lighter shade of purple and also to give a touch more flavor.

 **Make sure it's a very full cup.

 You can use frozen berries but make sure to measure them and then thaw completely before blending.
 If they're still cold it will cause the coconut oil to firm and the mixture won't be as smooth.

 If you don't have an ice cream maker, simply pour the mixture into a shallow container, place in the freezer.
 Start checking periodically after 4 hours to get it at the perfect semi-frozen consistency to eat.

 This is great sprinkled on any other ice cream, pudding, smoothies, or as a sweet crunchy snack!